 A good security practice is to have a dedicated SSH jump server, i.e. not host any other publicly accessible software on it.
-Also, not allow users to log into a jump server directly.
-There are several reasons for why:
+Additionally, it is bad practice to allow users to log into a jump server directly.
+There are a few reasons why:

-- This removes the incentives to use the jump server machine for other tasks.
+- Using the jump server machine for other tasks.

 It is also a good idea to change the default TCP port on the SSH jump server from 22 to something else.

 Let’s go over configuring an SSH jump server using two open-source projects.
 We’ll start with OpenSSH as it’s the most common.

 But first, let’s make a few naming assumptions for the examples used below:

 - The DNS name of the jump server is going to be